How to Hire a Veteran:

 Target job boards dedicated to veterans.

-Posting your job on job boards for veterans will help you narrow your search for suitable candidates.
+Posting your job on a veteran job posting site will help you narrow your search for suitable candidates.

 Visit veteran centers and nonprofit organizations.